Sgt-Imalas/Sgt_Imalas-Oni-Mods/RonivansLegacy_ChemicalProcessing/UpdateNotes/Ronivan's Legacy 1_11.md

 - doubled augur drill recipe times
 - increased yield of mk2 drill recipes significantly to serve as an upgrade over augur drill yield.
 - reduced syngas yield of oil shale, increased petroleum yield
+- changed the cost of the jaw crusher mill to 400kg of refined metal.
+- refinement time in the jaw crusher mill is now unified 45s for all recipes

 Selective Arc Furnace Revamp:
 - the building now takes some insulating material in its construction